How to Use WordPress: The Guide

 For the uninitiated, themes are essentially ‘skins’ that dictate how your website looks (although they can also include extra functionality).
 There are thousands to choose from, many available for free in the WordPress Theme Directory:

 We’ll cover exactly how to choose and install your theme in the next steps.
 However, it’s worth noting that you can preview the themes you’re interested in from your dashboard.
-You’ll be able to read reviews and any developer notes that might be important as well.
+You’ll be able to read reviews and any WordPress developer notes that might be important as well.

 How to Choose a WordPress Theme